spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 :::info

-If you want to provide network proxy configurations to your Kubernetes clusters deployed through Palette, you must use a PCG cluster.
+If you want to provide network proxy configurations to the Kubernetes clusters deployed through Palette, you must use a PCG cluster.
 Check out the [Proxy Configuration](./architecture.md#proxy-configuration) section in the Architecture page for more information.